startbit96/rtgp-fluid-simulation/src/README.md

 The application loop is implemented in the function `rtgp_application` in the file `application.cpp`.

 It consists of a while loop that executes the functions depending on the current application state.

+How is the fps handled?
+Fixed?
+Adjusting fps to workload?